Have questions? We're here.

 Deals

-Book by May 31, 2024 and get 50% off the second person's fare on selected departures.
-Valid on all cabin types except Class C. This offer is subject to availability for new bookings and cannot be combined with other discounts.
+Book your 2025 trip to the Marquesas or Austral Islands by November 30, 2024, and save up to 20% on selected departures.
+Discounts are available for all cabin types, except Class C. This offer is for new bookings only, subject to availability, and cannot be combined with other discounts.
 Additional restrictions may apply.
 Please contact us for details.

 Click for departure dates